I had someone ask if it was necessary to run a criminal background check on all volunteers.

 Businesses have long done background checks on employees to ensure an understanding of the person they are hiring.

-It also give light to issues in a person’s past that may disqualify them for a job they are applying for.
+It also highlights issues in a person’s past that may disqualify them for the job they are applying for.

 For instance, if a person has been convicted of fraud, a business may not be interested in hiring them for an open accounting position.